Korchy/BIS/README.md

 - Fixed and corrected some add-on code.
 - Updated the BIS description page.
 - Fixed a number of minor bugs and errors.

+0.0.3
+- Supports all cyceles nodes
+- Supports saving texts from Text editor

+0.0.2
+- Supports all cyceles nodes from groups (Shift + a): Input, Output, Shader, Texture, Color

+0.0.1
+- Early access